Pros / Chase has excellent personal customer service with knowledgeable loan officers who are glad to answer questions and discuss your options.

 Chase is one of the largest home equity lenders in our lineup, with over 5,000 branches in 25 states.
+This is more branches than Citizens Bank, though Lending Tree connects you with lenders in all 50 states.
 Despite this, it offered excellent customer service with one of the easiest phone systems we used.
 This lender does not offer home equity loans, but it does have home equity lines of credit (HELOC) with competitive interest rates that follow the prime rate.
 It also offers the option to temporarily lock the interest rate.

 Chase offers HELOCs with a good loan-to-value ratio, which you can find online.
 This is the amount you still owe on your mortgage divided by the current value of the property.
 You can find a LTV calculator and a home value estimator on the website to help you determine how much you qualify for.
 In addition, the online application asks for this information to make sure you qualify before you go through the process of inputting information.